denizyuret/Knet.jl/docs/src/install.md

 3. **GPU tools:** If your machine has an NVIDIA GPU, Knet will automatically discover it and compile support code if you have the required host compiler (step 2), [driver](http://www.nvidia.com/Download/index.aspx) (400MB), [toolkit](https://developer.nvidia.com/cuda-downloads) (2.5GB) and [cuDNN library](https://developer.nvidia.com/cudnn) (254MB) installed. cuDNN usually comes in a zip file -- after unzipping you may need to copy its files to the CUDA installation directory.

-    It is expected that the `CUDAapi` package is installed in Julia.
+    It is expected that the `CUDA` package is installed in Julia.
 Ensure that all of its tests pass before expecting Knet to succeed in using the GPU.
-The extensive test list is `using Pkg; Pkg.test(["CUDAnative", "CUDAdrv", "CUDAapi", "CuArrays"])`.

     If Knet was installed before the GPU tools, rebuild it with `using Pkg; Pkg.build("Knet")`.